-I’m not sure if this reassures anyone but I am also not sponsored by Godox; I am the kind of person who will blast a product if I believe it should be blasted.
-I don’t speak positively of something just for the sake of it.
+I am also not sponsored by Godox and I am the kind of person who will criticize a product if I believe it is deserved.
 That said, this flash does a lot right and there is little to complain about.
-I wholeheartedly believe it is subjectively and objectively the best speedlite on the market regardless of price.
+I believe it is possibly, subjectively and objectively, the best speedlight on the market regardless of price.
 There is however no perfect speedlight.

 Godox V1-S TTL Round Head Flash Controversy

-Profoto have allegedly tried to or will be taking Godox to court and they have made claims regarding the Godox V1-S TTL Round Head Flash‘s similarity to the Profoto A1.
-Without meaning to sound overly defensive of Godox, the technology found in a flash didn’t happen all at once; wireless technology is a progression from earlier technologies and the general speedlite design was used well established before Profoto showed up.
-Should Canon, Nikon, Sony, Godox, Nissin, etc. be suing Profoto for making a speedlite?
+Profoto have made claims regarding the Godox V1-S TTL Round Head Flash‘s similarity to the Profoto A1.
+Without meaning to sound overly defensive of Godox, the technology found in a flash didn’t happen all at once; wireless technology is a progression from earlier technologies and the general speedlight design has been well established before Profoto showed up.
+Should Canon, Nikon, Sony, Godox, Nissin, etc. be suing Profoto for making a speedlight?
 Of course not.

-I have a qualification in material design and the biggest criminal I see here is Profoto’s pricing; forget the cost of the flash itself, the Profoto gel set is $5 of materials for $100+!
+Profoto’s pricing is questionable; forget the cost of the flash itself, but the Profoto gel set is about $5 of materials for $100+!
 I don’t think this can be justified.
-Broncolor can MAYBE justify their crazy pricing because their products are incredible but Profoto falls behind here; the Profoto A1 simply is not as colour stable as the the Godox V1-S TTL Round Head Flash Speedlite.
+Broncolor can MAYBE justify their crazy pricing for some products (like the easy to use para) but the Profoto A1 is not as colour stable as the the Godox V1-S TTL Round Head Flash speedlight.

-Indeed there is a striking resemblance between the Godox V1-S TTL Round Head Flash and the Profoto A1 in terms of the round head but you could argue a Nikon flash looks rather like a Canon–they’re both rectangular, right?
-Every natural light source I can think of (and nearly every large, made-made but natural looking softbox) I can think of is round.
-I believe a round headed speedlite is simply a natural progression and it is a great shame if the market as a whole is thwarted by patents too much.
-It’s a very grey area subject and I doubt very much the internals of the two flashes are identical; if they were, the Profoto A1 would perform better.
+There is a striking resemblance between the Godox V1-S TTL Round Head Flash Speedlight and the Profoto A1 in terms of the round heads but you could argue a Nikon flash looks rather like a Canon–they’re both rectangular, right?
+Every natural light source I can think of (and nearly every large, man-made but natural looking softbox) I can think of is round.
+I believe a round headed speedlight is simply a natural progression and it would be a great shame if a patent prevents round head design.
+I doubt the internals of the two flashes are identical; if they were, the Profoto A1 would perform better.
 Let me know your thoughts on this and if you think patents take things too far :).

-Godox V1-S TTL Round Head Flash Speedlite Unboxing
+Godox V1-S TTL Round Head Flash speedlight Unboxing

 Battery and Charger